R975 per cottage per night; seasonal rates apply during school holidays

 Further along the way, Stone Cottage is like the name suggests: an old stone cottage that's been fully restored to the exacting standards of the modern Budget traveller.
-It also sleeps four, but this time there are two bedrooms.
+It also sleeps four, in two bedrooms, although the second bedroom is open plan to the living area, so has limited privacy.
 The bedrooms share a common bathroom with shower.
 As with Milkwood, towels and linen are provided.
 Again the lounge etc is open-plan and fully equipped, including cast-iron fireplace.
 The stoep is covered with a reed ceiling and has a wonderful outlook over the water.

 Both cottages are comfortable and tastefully decorated in a home-from-home atmosphere.

 Looking beyond your bed for the weekend, there's plenty to keep you occupied at Long Thin...